 One of brazing's largest advantages is the ability of dissimilar materials to be joined, which is challenging to do with welding when you have two materials with two different melting temperatures.
 A brazed joint often looks cleaner than a welded joint, and often times welded joints have an irregular appearance.
 Finally, induction brazing can be easily integrated into manufacturing processes and less operator skill may be required.

-Of course, ultimately, the method that makes sense for you will depend on your application.
+Ultimately, the method that makes sense for you will depend on your application.
 If you have dissimilar metals, want to automate the joining process and require flexibility within it, or need to join a thick metal to a thin one, there's a good chance brazing will be the better option.
 If you have an application in mind, we offer complimentary applications testing from THE LAB at Ambrell.
 The nearest laboratory will prove out your application and send samples to you for your inspection.
 Hands-on testing will help you choose the method that makes the most sense for your application.

 For more information, check out our informational brazing brochure: